silvandeleemput/metaimage/README.md

 ## Quick start

-To include the library in your project just copy the `metaimage` package directory containing the `metaimage.odin` file into your project and import the package like so:
+To include the library in your project, copy the `metaimage` package directory containing the `metaimage.odin` file into your project and import the package like so:

 ```odin
 import "metaimage"